COVID-19 Updates: Visit msu.edu/together-we-will for the latest campus information.

 The RBC experience prepares students to be business leaders and encourages their own professional development throughout their college experience.
 This community living experience assists students in acquiring the relational skills necessary to succeed and lead in today’s global society.
 And through a seamless environment of academic and experiential learning activities, students develop business leadership competencies in a collaborative, inclusive, multicultural environment.

-Students who participate in the RBC experience four significant benefits:
+Students who participate in the RBC experience three significant benefits:

 Students will strive to develop into leaders who are ethical, fair and committed to doing the right thing.